 Mianto: Taipei’s Top Restaurant for International Vegan Cuisine

-As we all welcome in the Chinese New Year, there’s no better time than to really get serious with our recent resolutions.
-Mine is to lose weight, eat better, get healthier, and do more to make the world a better place.
+I’ve always wanted to lose weight, eat better, get healthier, and do more to make the world a better place.
 The good news is that I can accomplish all of these goals by simply switching to a vegan diet.

 As a group of us were first timers to veganism, we searched around the web to find popular and foreign friendly vegan restaurants to make good impressions on our first experiences.
 Located around the corner from the Dongmen MRT Station, we found Mianto, Taipei’s top restaurant for international cuisine.